Get

 • Be Aware

-Half the battle is just knowing the signs your cat displays when he is about to show aggressive behavior.
+Half the battle is just knowing the signs your cat displays when he is about to display aggressive behavior.
 They do this with their face and through bodily signs.

-A cat that is about to attack will have dilated (bigger than usual) pupils, have his ears back, and his whiskers out to the side.
-For a fearful aggressive cat, the ears and whiskers will be flat against their heads.
+A cat that is about to attack will have dilated (bigger than usual) pupils, their ears back, and whiskers out to the side.
+For a fearful aggressive cat, the ears and whiskers will be flat down or against their heads.

-Signs of aggression shown in a cat’s body include standing with an arched back, hairs on haunches standing on end, an erect tail, and ears flattened to the head.
-Bodily fear aggression looks like a cat crouching low, ears to the sides of their head, with the cat’s tail under them.
+Signs of fear shown in a cat’s body include standing with an arched back, hairs on haunches standing on end, an erect tail, and ears flattened to the head.
+Other bodily fear aggression signs in a cat include crouching low, ears to the sides of their head, with the cat’s tail under them.
 Sometimes they will hiss and bare their teeth, too.

 • Don’t Reward the Behavior